segis95/paligemma2-detection/README.md

 ## Predictions and results

 Prediction files for some models (COCO2017_val benchmark) are located at `assets/predictions/`.
+To get these files run `git lfs pull`.
 The corresponding benchmark results are showcased in `assets/benchmark_results.ipynb`.